Being tall is prided upon and even envied by individuals surrounding you, but the indisputable back pain accompanies you most of the time.

 You are committing your entire body to stay in an inverted position confiding on the inversion table.
 Hence, it goes without saying that the equipment that you purchase must have a heavy-duty frame—stainless steel or heavy-duty steel is most preferred as these materials guarantee stability and rigidity as you invert.

 The seating area should also enhance your comfort levels, and it is always recommended to go for models whose seating pads have memory foam.

 Any thick foam material that’s soft but firm guarantees ultimate comfort to your neck, back, and head as you invert.

-Above all, no amount of comfort is good for you until the safety part is taken care of.
+Above all, no comfort is good for you until the safety part is taken care of.

 Whichever model you might be pleased with, the equipment must come fitted with safety harnesses for a peaceful therapy experience.

-Be sure of aiming for an inversion table that has superior, high-quality material that lets you stretch and invert in numerous angles.
+Be sure to aim for an inversion table with superior, high-quality material that lets you stretch and invert at numerous angles.